felixgalindo/felixgalindo/README.md

 # 👋 Hi, I'm Felix Galindo

+**Principal Engineer @ Digi International | Edge AI + IoT Strategist | Building intelligent systems at the edge**

-I’m a Principal Engineer specializing in embedded systems, **Edge AI**, and intelligent IoT infrastructure.
+I specialize in **embedded systems, Edge AI, and intelligent IoT infrastructure**.
-I focus on designing systems that bridge low-level hardware with high-impact AI use cases, bringing intelligence closer to where data is generated.
+My focus is on designing systems that bridge low-level hardware with high-impact AI use cases, bringing intelligence closer to where data is generated.

 ---